Energy crisis: how to have a cool house without an air conditioner

 For a healthy summer sleep choose cotone or linen sheets and clothing in the same fabrics, they promote breathability and you will sleep better.

 Lo health of the planet climate change, the water crisis, the energy crisis, call us to increasingly responsible behaviour towards available resources.
-Sustainability, in short, becomes a necessary philosophy of everyday life to protect our health and that of the environment.
+Sustainability, in short, becomes a necessary philosophy of daily life to protect our health and that of the environment.

-Companies are also called upon to align themselves with this behaviour and to strive to improve their production processes and products in order to create new development models that improve the lives of persone without harming the environment.
+Companies are also called upon to align themselves with this behaviour and strive to improve their production processes and products in order to create new development models that improve the lives of persone without harming the environment.

 Plados Telmahas had environmental sustainability at its heart since its inception, and our research and development lab is constantly engaged in green innovation.